A SEVEN MINUTE HORROR MOVIE

 WITHOUT MUSIC

 Some of the most powerful scenes in movies have no music, but (from what I'm told) studios are uncomfortable with quiet scenes.
-I looked at Friedkin's The Exorcist to help me understand intentional sound design that doesn't rely on score telling the audience how to feel.
+I looked at Friedkin's The Exorcist to understand intentional sound design that doesn't rely on score telling us how to feel.

-I also studied another creature feature -- the quiet, 8 minute animated pilot for Scavengers by Joseph Bennett and Charles Huettner, with sound design by Mike Jannson.
+I also studied the sound of an animated creature feature -- the quiet, 8 minute pilot for Scavengers by Joseph Bennett and Charles Huettner, with sound design by Mike Jannson.

 I remember hearing that M. Night Shyamalan edits his movies without any temp score and tries to get every scene working on its own, and at the time I almost didn't believe it.